Cable modem: MITRE Cablenet

 The BIUs contain Radio Frequency (RF) modems which modulate a carrier signal to transmit digital information using 1 MHz of the available bandwidth in the 24 MHz frequency range.
 The remainder of the 294 MHz bandwidth can be used to carry other communication channels, such as off-the-air TV, FM, closed circuit TV, or a voice telephone system, or, other digital channels.
 The data rate of our test-bed system is 307.2 kbps.

-IEEE 802.3b (10BROAD36)
+10BROAD36

-The IEEE 802 Committee defined 10BROAD36 in 802.3b-1985 as a 10 Mbit/s IEEE 802.3/Ethernet broadband system to run up to 3600 m over CATV coax network cabling.
-The word broadband as used in the original IEEE 802.3 specifications implied operation in frequency-division multiplexed (FDM) channel bands as opposed to digital baseband square-waveform modulations (also known as line coding), which begin near zero Hz and theoretically consume infinite frequency bandwidth.
-(In real-world systems, higher-order signal components become indistinguishable from background noise.)
-In the market 10BROAD36 equipment was not developed by many vendors nor deployed in many user networks as compared to equipment for IEEE 802.3/Ethernet baseband standards such as 10BASE5 (1983), 10BASE2 (1985), 10BASE-T (1990), etc.
+The IEEE 802 Committee defined 10BROAD36 in 802.3b-1985 as a 10 Mbit/s IEEE 802.3 broadband system to run up to 3600 m over CATV coax network cabling.
+The word broadband as used in the original IEEE 802.3 specifications implied operation in frequency-division multiplexed (FDM) channel bands as opposed to digital baseband modulation (also known as line coding), which begins near zero Hz and extends upward.
+10BROAD36 equipment was not developed by many vendors nor deployed in many user networks as compared to equipment for baseband Ethernet standards such as 10BASE5 (1983), 10BASE2 (1985), 10BASE-T (1990), etc.